 There’s no ignoring the energy when you find yourself surrounded by glowing lights, the smell of roasted chestnuts, and a skating rink buzzing with cheer.
 Rathausplatz pulls out all the stops in winter, transforming into a hub of seasonal madness that’s equal parts charming and chaotic.
 Even locals get swept up in the spectacle.

 Once the seat of serious city politics, the square now doubles as Vienna’s unofficial holiday headquarters.
 Giant trees, wooden market stalls, and photo-happy tourists all compete for attention.
-Come for the Christmas market, stay for the food, and try not to lose your mittens while skating past the neo-Gothic city hall staring down at you with quiet approval.
+Come for the Christmas market, stay for the food, and try not to lose your mittens while skating past the neo-Gothic city hall.

-Top Activities To Do in Vienna in December
+Top Things To Do in Vienna in December

 Let’s get festive in Vienna!
 Even in December, there’s no shortage of exciting things to do.
 From indulging in the city’s culinary delights to soaking in holiday spirit through music and markets, these activities will make your winter trip unforgettable.
 Here are some top picks to keep you busy and entertained.